 It’s been a while since we’ve talked about what kitchen appliances and tools the Capital Chefs are chatting about these days.
 Click through to find out what kitchen gadgets DC chefs just can’t do without.
+But before you do, I must credit many websites like www.unclutterer.com, because this list is based off of them.

 Two kitchen tools still reign supreme among the Capital Chefs: knives and microplanes.
 John Critchley of Urbana simply responded to my question with: “A sharp knife.”
 Eric Brannon of Ted’s Bulletin also agrees that the knife is most important.
 He uses a specific one his grandmother brought back from Japan, and he only uses it at home for everything from cooking to opening letters.
 Quanta Robinson of Black’s Bar & Kitchen prefers a big scimitar knife which is good for breaking down proteins, she says.